 What Do Others Say About It?

-As a relatively new company, Emma hasn’t built up a huge wealth of reviews yet.
-On Trustpilot, the company has an overall rating of 4.1 out of 5, but that’s based on only 35 reviews.
-The app reviews provide more insight: Emma has over 2.5k reviews on iOS and a score of 4.7, while it receives a 4.5 on Android with over 1.3k reviews.
+When this review was first published in 2020, the company had an overall rating of 4.1 out of 5 on Trustpilot, but that was based on only 35 reviews.
+The app reviews provided more insight: Emma had over 2.5k reviews on iOS and a score of 4.7, while it received a 4.5 on Android with over 1.3k reviews.

 Is Emma secure?